JGefroh/angular-styleguide/README.md

   * 1-way binding can over-complicate simple things, and 2-way binding is rarely a problem to trace.
 * Use isolate scope except in extreme circumstances.
 * Directive names must be [camelCased](https://en.wikipedia.org/wiki/CamelCase).
+* Always use `controllerAs` syntax in directive controllers.
 * Never manipulate the DOM in Directive controllers - use the directive's `link` function instead.
 * Think reusable when creating directives.
   * If you're going to use something over and over again, make a directive out of it.